Du är här:

-With a population of 58,000, Östersund is the only city in the county of Jämtland.
+With a population of about 60 000, Östersund is the only city in the county of Jämtland.
 It is situated by the Lake Storsjön, in line with the costal cities of Sundsvall and Trondheim.
 The mountain resort Åre is about an hour away, by car, while you get to Stockholm in 50 minutes, by air, and in less than five hours, by express train.

-Mid Sweden University Swedens youngest University is located in Östersund.
-Mid Sweden University is one of Swedens big universitys with approximately 13 000 students in three campuses.
+Swedens youngest University is located in Östersund.
+Mid Sweden University is one of Swedens big universitys with approximately 3 000 students in Östersund.
 Mid Sweden University provides higher education of a high standard undergraduate and post-graduate studies and in research.

-The Municipality of Östersund The municipality is governed by a coalition of Social Democrats, the Green and the Left Party.
-It is also the greatest employer of the county, with almost 6,000 employees, and in 2006 the financial turnover was SEK 2,645m. Östersund was the first municipality ever in Sweden to receive environmental certification in accordance to both ISO 14001 and EMAS. Östersund ventures in renewable energy sources, e.g. district heating and natural gas, and it is among the most successful Swedish municipalities in reducing carbon dioxide emissions.
+The municipality is governed by a coalition of Social Democrats, the Green and the Centre Party.
+It is also the greatest employer of the county, with approximately 5,000 employees. Östersund was the first municipality ever in Sweden to receive environmental certification in accordance to both ISO 14001 and EMAS. Östersund ventures in renewable energy sources, e.g. district heating and natural gas, and it is among the most successful Swedish municipalities in reducing carbon dioxide emissions.
 The Mayor´s office, reception desk and switchboard are located at the Town Hall.